eleksaggr/vsut-python/README.md

 ```

 ## Usage
-A unit can be described , like follows:
+A unit can be described ,as follows:
 ```python
 ...
 class UnitTest(vsut.unit.Unit):